Can CBD Help With Teen Anxiety

 First, let's be honest about the situation.

 It's in the music.
 It's in movies.
-It's all over the internet as being healthy.
+It's all over THEIR internet as being "healthy".

 We're not anti-pot but THC has some issues.